pactflow/example-bi-directional-consumer-playwright-js/README.md

 - It a React app implementing a "Product" website created with Create React App
 - It utilises playwright to functionally test the website
-- It utilises [pact-playwright-adapter](https://www.npmjs.com/package/@pactflow/pact-playwright-adapter) to transform playwright mocks into Pact consumer contracts.
+- It utilises a small helper file to cover playwright routes into pact interactions

 ## Overview of Part of Bi-Directional Contract Testing Flow